-(g) SRF New Loans
+(f) SRF New Loans

-After the July 2019 successful debt modification of PRASA's outstanding loans under the SRF programs, with the agreement of and in collaboration with the EPA, the Authority regained access to funds from the SRF programs.
-On August 18, 2020, the Authority entered into a loan agreement with the PRDNER and PRIFA for loans totaling up to \$163 million to allow for funding of 28 wastewater capital improvement projects.
+After the July 2019 successful debt modification of the Authority's outstanding loans with the SRFs, in collaboration and agreement with the EPA, the Authority regained access to funds from the SRFs.
+Since then, the Authority entered into various financial agreements with the SRFs, as follows:

+On August 18, 2020, PRASA entered into a loan agreement for CWSRF funding up to \$163 million to finance 28 wastewater capital improvement projects.